• Skip to primary navigation

 pan with water and a bowl of rotini

-While the rotini is cooking, combine the peanuts, cilantro, and edamame in a large bowl with lid.
+While the rotini is cooking, combine the prepared vegetables, peanuts, cilantro, and edamame in a large bowl with lid.

 Carrots, Red Bell Pepper peanuts, edamame, and cilantro in a bowl